 How can you ensure that you are in compliance with both the spirit, as well as the letter, of the law when it comes to this critical legislation?

-Join us on May 9, 2023 as we examine the ADA compliance process from start to finish, with a specific focus on best practices in the following areas:
+Join us as we examine the ADA compliance process from start to finish, with a specific focus on best practices in the following areas:

 - Ensuring your campus is inclusive to those students with a wide array of disabilities

 - Evaluating a wide range of policies and practices for compliance

 - Auditing your distance learning courses for accessibility, as well as ALL electronic communication (email, websites, in-class presentations, etc.)